DO YOU SUFFER FROM ANY OF THESE THYROID SYMPTOMS:

 The problem with iodine is if you walk into a health food store and you tell the manager (who usually has no medical background and they have no idea of what tests need to be run)… “I have a thyroid condition.
 How can I help myself?”
 They’ll probably give you iodine, which is one of the WORST things that you can do!

 According to one of the foremost leading thyroid experts and author of the book, Why Do I Still Have My Thyroid Symptoms Even When My Lab Tests Are Normal?, Dr. Datis Kharrazian, taking iodine is like throwing gasoline on a fire.
-Iodine is a red hot supplement these days and as I’ve mentioned, if you walk into any health food store and tell the manager that you have a thyroid condition, the first thing they’re going to reach for is an iodine supplement.
-This is the worst thing that you can do so DON’T DO IT!
+Iodine is a red hot supplement these days but it is one of the worst things that you can take, so DON’T DO IT!
 Check your multi-vitamin, does it contain iodine?
 If so, do not take it!
 It could make you worse!

 You would be amazed at how many people walk into my door with severe thyroid conditions and they’re taking a multi-vitamin and they are taking all these other supplements thinking they’re helping themselves and they’re actually hurting themselves because they’re making their condition worse.